 He is married to Laura M. Fayad, M.D., an associate professor of radiology and radiological science and chief of the musculoskeletal section at the Johns Hopkins University School of Medicine.
 They have two children, a daughter and a son.

-- Surgical Director, Center for Intestinal Rehab and Cure Using Science (CIRCUS)
+- Surgical Director, The Hopkins Resource for Intestinal Vitality and Enhancement (THRIVE)

 - Program Director, Pediatric Surgery Fellowship and International Fellowship

 - Associate Professor of Surgery

 - MD, University of Maryland School of Medicine (1990)

 - Virginia Commonwealth University Health System - GME / General Surgery (1997)

 - Babies and Children's Hospital of New York Columbia University / Pediatric Surgery (1999)

 - American Board of Surgery / Pediatric Surgery (2000)